joeatodd/HiDEM/README.md

  * Translate & Rotate input

 ### Output Improvements ###

- Some improvements could be made to make the output more logical/useful.
-At present, two 'result' files are produced each output interval: JYR (particle positions, displacement, partition), STR (beam centrepoint and strain)

- Problems:

- - No way to link bonds to particles
- - Cluster analysis depends on FS_ files (as a result)

- Improvements:

  - Maybe it would be nice to know VDP on each particle?
 (JYR)
  - Fix the cluster analysis FORTRAN extension